 - 3.13 After the hearing, the Complaints Panel will consider their decision and inform you and, where relevant, the person complained about of their decision in writing within five school days.
-The letter will set out the decision of the committee together with the reasons underpinning that decision and be copied to the Local Governing Board and Headteacher.
+The letter will set out the decision of the committee together with the reasons underpinning that decision and be copied to the Local Academy Committee and Headteacher.
 The committee can (by a majority if necessary): - dismiss the complaint in whole or in part; - uphold the complaint in whole or in part; - decide on the appropriate action to be taken to resolve the complaint; - recommend changes to the academy or trust systems or procedures to ensure that problems of a similar nature do not happen again.

-Next Steps - Referral of complaint to Education and Skills Funding Agency (ESFA)
+Next Steps - Referral of complaint to the Department for Education (DfE).
+If you are dissatisfied with the decision of the Complaints Panel, you are entitled to refer your complaint to the Department for Education (DfE).
+The DfE will only investigate whether the complaint was handled properly and in accordance with education legislation and any statutory policies connected with the complaint.

-- If you are dissatisfied with the decision of the Complaints Panel, you are entitled to refer your complaint to the Education and Skills Funding Agency (ESFA).
-The ESFA will only investigate whether the complaint was handled properly and in accordance with education legislation and any statutory policies connected with the complaint. - 2.
-At the time of writing this procedure, details about the ESFA procedure and the ESFA academy complaints form are available at:
+1. At the time of writing this procedure, details about the DfE procedure and the DfE academy complaints form are available at:

-How ESFA handles complaints about academies - GOV.UK (www.gov.uk)
+How DfE handles complaints about academies - GOV.UK (www.gov.uk)

-Or you can write to the ESFA at the following address:
+Or you can write to the DfE at the following address: